Deconimus/copyspacearchiv/README.md

 # copyspacearchiv

-Cheap static copy of another site
+Cheap copy-paste of another site.

+The code is statically generated via a python script.